Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank Profs.
-Christophe Croux, George Michailidis, Suhasini Subba Rao and Ruey S. Tsay for stimulating discussions and helpful comments.
-SB was supported by NSF award (DMS-1812128).
+We thank the editor and reviewers for their thorough review and highly appreciate their comments which substantially improved the quality of the manuscript.
+The authors wish to thank Profs.\ Christophe Croux, George Michailidis, Suhasini Subba Rao and Ruey S.\ Tsay for stimulating discussions and helpful comments.
+IW was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 832671.
+SB was supported by NSF award DMS-1812128 and NIH awards 1R01GM135926-01 and 1R21NS120227-01.
 JB was supported by an NSF CAREER award (DMS-1748166).
-DSM was supported by NSF (DMS-1455172), Xerox PARC, the Cornell University Atkinson Center for a Sustainable Future (AVF-2017), USAID, and the Cornell University Institute of Biotechnology \& NYSTAR.
+DSM was supported by NSF (1455172, 1934985, 1940124, 1940276), Xerox PARC, the Cornell University Atkinson Center for a Sustainable Future (AVF-2017), USAID, and the Cornell University Institute of Biotechnology \& NYSTAR.